JuliaPluto/featured/CONTRIBUTING.md

   - `name`: your name to display
   - `url`: your user page URL, like `https://github.com/fonsp`.
 This is where people will go when they click on your name.
 If it's a github user URL, then it will also be used for the image.
   - `image` *(optional)*: if you did *not* provide a github `url` that can be used for the image, or if you want to choose another image, use this for a custom avatar URL.
 - `tags`: fill in as many tags as you wish!
-This is where you choose in which category the notebook is listed, include at least one existing tag from [the collections configuration](https://github.com/JuliaPluto/featured/blob/main/src/pluto_export_configuration.json). *(lowercase, spaces allowed)*
+This is where you choose in which category the notebook is listed, include at least one existing tag from [the collections configuration](https://github.com/JuliaPluto/featured/blob/main/src/pluto_export_configuration.json). *(lowercase, spaces allowed)* All notebook files in this repository will be rendered by PlutoSliderServer, but they will only show up in Pluto's main menu if they belong to a collection.
 - `order` *(optional)*: this can be a number that is used to sort notebooks within a collection.
 Notebooks with lower orders show up first.

-All notebook files in this repository will be rendered by PlutoSliderServer, but they will only show up in Pluto's main menu if they belong to a collection.
+Take a look at the other notebook files for an example!

 ## Licensing